fieldtrip/website/_includes/shared/faq/replacements.md

 To avoid unnecessary dependencies on functions from non-standard MathWorks toolboxes, FieldTrip includes a number of drop-in replacement functions that have the same functionality as their MATLAB counterparts.
 Have a look at [this FAQ](/faq/matlab/toolboxes_legacyvsexternal) how you can control whether these are added to your path.

-Alternatives are provided for the following functions from the MathWorks [Statistics Toolbox](https://www.mathworks.com/products/statistics.html) (stats)
+Alternatives are provided in [fieldtrip/external/stats](https://github.com/fieldtrip/fieldtrip/tree/master/external/stats) for the following functions from the MathWorks [Statistics Toolbox](https://www.mathworks.com/products/statistics.html) (stats)

 - nansum, nanstd, etc.
 - betacdf